StefGvxds/NGAC-Blockchain/README.md

 2. Next, the DSC retrieves the privileges associated with the specific URI from the PSC.

-3. The DSC then re-evaluates these privileges, searching for a privilege that matches the user's characteristic, the access right requested by the user, and the URI where the object the user is requesting access to is stored.
+3. The DSC then re-evaluates these privileges, searching for a privilege that matches the user's attributes, the access right requested by the user, and the URI where the object the user is requesting access to is stored.

 4. Finally, based on the result of the evaluation, the DSC updates the user through the front-end, indicating whether access to the requested object is allowed ("Access succeed") or denied ("Access denied").